 Cannabidiol, better known as CBD, has been making tremendous waves in the medical community.
 The hemp industry could be worth roughly the same as the legal marijuana industry in a few years.
-The hemp cause will be greatly aided if the Hemp Farming Act of 2018, which was made law as part of the Farm Bill of the same year.
+The hemp cause has been greatly aided by the Hemp Farming Act of 2018, which was made law as part of the Farm Bill of the same year.

 However, you don’t have to seek out hemp if you want a CBD hit.
 Strains such as Harle-Tsu have been specifically bred with a high CBD content in mind.
 Keep reading to find out more about this increasingly popular marijuana strain.

-If you smell Harle-Tsu, you will probably expect it to have the same spicy and earthy taste.
-However, it is surprisingly sweet, although there are also hints of citrus and pepper that sit nicely on your palette.
+After you smell Harle-Tsu, you may expect it to have the same spicy and earthy taste.
+However, it is surprisingly sweet.
+There are also hints of citrus and pepper that sit nicely on your palette.